sproof/docs/docs/docker/docker-api.rst

 The call returns ``List`` - a list of registration objects, or an error when no registration was found:

-  - ``validation`` - ``Object``: Contains boolean values which indicate whether or not the registration or the profile issuing it have been revoked.
+  - ``validation`` - ``Object``: Contains two boolean values which indicate whether the registration and the profile that performed it are valid.
+If both boolean values are ``true``, the registration and the profile are valid, i.e., they have not been revoked.
+If either value is ``false``, the registration or the profile has been revoked, respectively.
   - ``registration`` - ``Object``: The registration event where the file had been previously registered.
   - ``profile`` - ``Object``: Information about the issuer of the file.

 ------------------------------------------------------------------------------